rwbl/B4R-Additional-Libraries/README.md

 _Note:_ rGPRMC.xml is optional.

 ## Credits
-* To the developers of the various Open Source libraries used (wrapped for B4R).
+* To the developers of the various Open Source libraries used / wrapped for the B4R libraries/programs.
 * To [Anywhere Software](http://www.b4x.com) for the B4X products.

 ## Licence